centrify/autorenew-and-distribute-keytab/README.md

 * you can modify it to use sha256sum if you like (both sides).

 ## on hostB
-these are the client hosts that will connect to etcd to __watch__ for changes, and run `scp` to hostA to get the updated the xxx.keytab.
+these are the client hosts that will connect to etcd to ___watch___ for changes, and run `scp` to hostA to get the updated the xxx.keytab.

-hostB gets the notication, check md5sum to see if it indeed changed, and then proceed to use `scp` to get the updated xxx.keytab.
+hostB gets the notication, check md5sum to see if it indeed changed, and then proceed to use `scp` to get the updated xxx.keytab. to avoid stampeding, there is a built-in radom delay of up to 15 seconds.

 * client side `watch_keytab.sh` on startup will check to make sure if has initial copy of xxx.keytab, and the etcdctl CLI that it needs.
 * `watch_keytab_update.sh` is invoked from within watch_keytab.sh.